richardjharris/yomikun-database/notes/future_ideas.md

  - require caller to 'cast' namedata to a PersonData sub?class, which has different split() methods etc.

+    - split vs extract_name_parts

  - move romaji_key to its own file
  - pylint duplicate code (?)
  - sqlite vs loader vs finaldb vs aggregator

  - fix use of internal methods
   - wikipedia_en.parser using _parse_researchmap_inner
-  - stuff using Aggregator hackily
+  - remove Aggregator

  - inconsistent use of sei/mei vs. given name / surname.
 Same for reading/written
    and yomi/kaki.

+Add doc/ folder?

 ### import of many loose functions feels off to me